Celeste-world/celeste-fadein/README.md

 ## Language Behavior

 - Celeste automatically responds in the same language as the user's input.
-- It does not translate unless explicitly requested.
+- It never mixes languages in a single response.
-- Languages are never mixed in a single response.
+- Translation is only performed when explicitly requested.
-- The initial interface may display multiple languages for accessibility, but responses always follow the user's input language.
+- The initial interface may present multiple languages for accessibility, but responses always follow the user's input language.

 ---